-The programme objectives are to develop, evaluate and translate interventions (any type of treatment, preventive care, or test that a person could take or undergo) to:
+The programme objectives are to conduct, develop, evaluate and translate research to:

-To achieve this we seek to build effective and lasting partnerships with policy and practice partners for collaborative co-production of public health research in this critical life stage.
-The programme will link with work within the Behaviour Change and Health Inequalities research programmes.
+To achieve this we seek to build effective and lasting partnerships with policy and practice partners for collaborative co-production of public health research in these critical life stages, and to foster career development for early career researchers and post graduate researchers in this field.